 Another thing to consider when painting hives is the LRV (light reflectance value) of the paint you select.
 Honey bees see in ultraviolet light, so paints with high reflective value can confuse their senses, with red being the worst offender and white appearing as a bluish-green.

 Colors with a low LRV are hotter, while shades with a higher LRV are cooler.
 For example, black paint with a 0 LRV level can overheat the hives, so it’s best to avoid it.
 If you’re looking for a way to keep your bees warm in colder climes, however, dark colors like green with an LRV of 9 along the sides help hold in heat, while pastel hues generally run in the 74 LRV range and work well in warmer areas.

 Paints typically have the LRV listed on their sample cards, and if you wish to use Real Milk Paint for color, it comes in 56 colors with endless variety of shades, if colors are mixed, for easy beehive customization.
-Another benefit of using Real Milk Paint on your beehives is that it won’t blister or peel up like conventional exterior paints.
+Another benefit of using Real Milk Paint on your beehives is that it won’t blister or peel up like conventional exterior paints or latex paints.

 Tung Oil for Beehives

 Then remove the excess oil that does not absorb with a clean cloth, repeating this process the next day, then allowing the beehive to dry.
 Pure tung oil typically wards off mold and mildew as well, helping you keep your beehives in good order for years to come.

 If you are looking for a safe way to brighten up your beehives, browse our paints and tung oils.
 Learn more about our green, environmentally-friendly products or contact us at 800-339-9748 with any questions.